-Brown Act Legislation:
+Brown Act Legislation

-There are currently multiple bills related to the Brown Act for this legislative session and the Consultant is tracking their value to C/CAG's goals as expressed in the letter sent in January.
+There were five bills related to the Brown Act on interest for this session and SYASL tracked their value to C/CAG's goals as expressed in the letter.
 They are listed below.
 Two of those bills were acted upon by the Legislative Committee and the Board at the March 9, 2023 meeting.
 At the April 13, 2023 meeting, the Legislative Committee and the Board acted on two additional Brown Act bills: